iyu46/RemovedConnectionAlerts/README.md

 ## todo:

 - separate UI into recent and history
-    - hide history under a shade if recent is visible
+    - hide history under an accordion if recent is visible
+    - variable time via settings? is that even necessary? lmao
     - ~~ensure both are sorted by date (most recent first)~~
-    - loop over recents and display all within 24 hr (stop processing if current element is removed more than 24 hrs) in recents, display rest in history
+    - ~~loop over recents and display all within 24 hr (stop processing if current element is removed more than 24 hrs) in recents, display rest in history~~

 - UI to delete a friend or server from recorded history